luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 # Results

-## Results initial setup without closing and opening (web)app
+## Results in initial setup without closing and opening (web)app
 As discussed in the methodology, our initial approach was to keep the app and the web browser open during all experiments.
 The results, as can be seen in Figure 1 show a plot without a normal distribution.
 We assume that the results with a lower energy consumption might have benefitted from internal cashing.
-This lead us to change our setup to open and close the (web)app for every run.
+This led us to change our setup to open and close the (web)app for every run.

 ![Violin Plot](../img/p1_measuring_software/g25_spotify/box_without_closing_setup.png)
 *Figure 1: Violin and Box plots of energy consumption (J) without outliers.*

 ## Results improved setup
 ### Violin and Box Plots and Outliers Removal
 We have plotted the data[^github] collected from the experiment into two violin and box plots, as can be seen in Figure 2.
-It is clear from the plots that both the result for the web and native version contain outliers.
-We used Shapiro-Wilk test to check if our results are normal, the results from this test can be seen in Table 1.
-The p-value for the web version (2.1 × 10<sup>-8</sup>) and for the native version (5.0 × 10<sup>-4</sup>) reported by the Shapiro-Wilk are smaller than 0.05 and thus the data is not normally distributed.
+It is clear from the plots that both the results for the web and native version contain outliers.
+We used the Shapiro-Wilk test to check if our results are normal, the results from this test can be seen in Table 1.
+The p-values for the web version (2.1 × 10<sup>-8</sup>) and for the native version (5.0 × 10<sup>-4</sup>) reported by the Shapiro-Wilk are smaller than 0.05 and thus the data is not normally distributed.
 We therefore used z-score outlier removal to remove outliers, we had to apply this twice before the p-value of the Shapiro-Wilk test was larger than 0.05, as can be seen in Table 2.
 The violin and box plots for the data without outliers can be seen in Figure 3.
 We removed three data points, two from the web version (129.5J and 788.4J) and one from the native version (814.3J).

 ![Violin Plot](../img/p1_measuring_software/g25_spotify/box_outliers.png)
 *Figure 2: Violin and Box plots of energy consumption (J) with outliers.*